The page covers:

 (left) Fontana delle Api, which is also shown in the image used as background for this page, in its current location at the beginning of Via Veneto; (centre) detail of a late XIXth century watercolour showing where it actually stood; (right) today's view of the original location; (inset) a bee on the balcony of the building

-The last work which Bernini designed for Pope Urban VIII in 1644 was a small fountain which was situated at the corner between Piazza Barberini and Strada Felice (this section of the street is now called via Sistina).
+The last work which Bernini designed for Pope Urban VIII who died in July 1644 was a small fountain which was situated at the corner between Piazza Barberini and Strada Felice (this section of the street is now called via Sistina).
 The small palace under which the fountain was located belonged to the Barberini and its balcony still retains their bees.

 This fountain was built because Fontana del Tritone was not suited for the needs of those who had to collect water from it; its high spout was very nice to see, but a sudden change of the wind could mean a shower for the women who were filling their jars.
 The different purpose of the two fountains is explained in the inscription; Fontana del Tritone was built ad publicum Urbis ornatum (for the embellishment of the city), Fontana delle Api singulorum utilitati (for the benefit of its users).
 The fountain was removed in 1880 and reconstructed in 1917 in another location; parts of it had disappeared during the period the fountain was kept in storage and the inscription was incorrectly restored.